tbela99/uploadManager/README.md

 ##### onAbort

-Fired when the transfer is aborted (it has not started).
+Fired when the transfer is aborted before the file is uploaded.

 ##### Arguments: